Zeolite

 Zeolite MED Skin Powder is a non-invasive medical product and natural bioregulator for external use on the skin.
 The medical product Zeolite MED is comprised of 100% of the natural mineral clinoptilolite-zeolite which originates from a crystalline microporous volcanic rock.
 Because of its enormous inner surface and its extraordinary properties for selective ion exchange and adsorption, Zeolite MED can, as needed, bind its microporous structure exsudate to harmful substances, particuarly heavy metals like mercury, lead and cadmium, radionuclides, histamine as well as ammonium.
 Because of these properties, Zeolite MED Skin Powder can be applied to the wound like a protective shield for damaged skin, accelerate hemostasis which reduces further penetration of microorganisms and thereby support wound healing.

-Do not use simultaneously with alcoholic, caffeinated or acidic drinks such as grapefruit, orange, lemon or pineapple juice.
+After taking medication, an interval of at least 2 hours should be maintained.
+Do not use at the same time as alcoholic, caffeinated and acidic beverages such as grapefruit, orange, lemon and pineapple juice.

 Side effects of Zeolite

-In rare cases constipation can occur as a side effect of Zeolite due to low fluid intake.
-This effect is dependent on dosage and can be avoided through adequate fluid intake and dosage reduction.
-In the occurence of constipation, increase fluid intake, reduce dosage and, if necessary, consult your doctor.
+In rare cases, constipation can occur as a side effect of zeolite with too little hydration.
+This effect is dose-dependent and can be avoided by adequate hydration and dose reduction.
+In the event of constipation, increase fluid intake, reduce the dosage and, if necessary consult your doctor.

 Warnings and precautions